oracle-livelabs/security/database/baseline/dbsat/dbsat.md

     - This script will copy the html report to the glassfish webserver to make it easier for you to see the report
     - For real life cases you won’t need to copy file to glassfish, but just unzip the files and open the html

-6. On a new web browser tab, copy-paste the URL provided as the output, where *`dbsec-lab`* below is **your own DBSecLab public IP address**
+6. In a new web browser tab, copy-paste the URL provided as the output with your DBSecLab Public IP, or use the link below where *`dbsec-lab`* is **your own DBSecLab domain name for your Private IP address**

     ````
     <copy>http://dbsec-lab:8080/hr_prod_pdb1/dbsat/pdbhol_report.html</copy>